oracleif/laftrifles/README.md

 wordler         guess a five-letter word in 6 tries
 ```

-**lboxworks** and **box280k** bear some additional explaining, as they're not
+**lboxworks**, **lboxsolve**, and **box280k** bear some additional explaining,
-games in themselves.  *lboxworks* provides a handy workspace for solving
+as they're not games in themselves.  *lboxworks* provides a handy workspace for
-letterboxed puzzles, i.e., a puzzle with 3 letters on each side of a square
+solving letterboxed puzzles, i.e., a puzzle with 3 letters on each side of a
-where you must build a chain of words using only those letters, each beginning
+square where you must build a chain of words using only those letters, each
-with the last letter of the word before, until all the letters around the
+beginning with the last letter of the word before, until all the letters around
-square have been used.
-An extra complication is that no word can contain two
+the square have been used.
+An extra complication is that no word can contain
-consecutive letters from the same side of the box (aha!).  **lboxworks**
+two consecutive letters from the same side of the box (aha!).  **lboxworks**
 accepts the four (one for each side of the square) 3-letter lists to start
 with, then keeps track of the words you create while attempting to build your
 word chains.  **box280k** takes more of a shotgun approach that really cheats
 the game - it just searches a large dictionary for any words that would fit in
 the puzzle and spits them out (you still need to pick and order them); called
 with no arguments it will spit out its entire 280k word list, which can be
 used/filtered for other applications.
+Speaking of cheating, *lboxsolve* uses a
+somewhat smaller internal dictionary (84k words) to search for two-word
+solutions and just outputs them.
+Its options allow you to search for 3-word
+solves if no 2-word solutions were found, with various tunable filters to
+improve solve time (without filters 3-word solution searches can be very slow).

 ## Rock Paper Scissors (RPS) engines/tools